5 Simple Habits For a Flatter BellyArticle posted in: Lifestyle

 So while fixating on getting a flatter belly may be messing with your head, focusing on your middle actually makes sense if you’re trying to get healthy.
 Beat back bloat and make your belly look flatter with these five scientifically-backed strategies:

 There’s a clear correlation between fiber intake and belly fat: For every 10 grams of the filling nutrient you eat, you’ll have as much as 4 percent less fat around your middle.
 And you’ll lose weight all over from eating it, as fiber makes you feel full fast, then controls the speed of your digestion so you stay full.
 It also has been shown to lower our risk of certain cancers, help with cholesterol, and lower your overall risk of death.

 But before you start shoveling down roughage, be warned: Fiber can also cause bloating and gassiness, which can make your belly look less flat—and, more importantly, make you feel pretty awful.
 To help fend off this effect, increase your fiber intake gradually over a matter of days and weeks, and drink plenty of water.
 Fluids can help soluble fiber, like those found in oatmeal, move through your digestive system to reduce the bloating effects.

 Smoothies and shakes make it easy to get in more fiber.
-Check out these 11 tasty smoothies you can make with your Nutrisystem shakes! >
+Check out these tasty smoothie recipes you can make with your Nutrisystem Shake Mix!

 Your stomach has more layers of muscle than you probably realize—and crunches only work the outermost layer, known as the rectus abdominus.
 But the transverse abdominus, which is deeper within your abdominal area, is a key to a truly flat belly—this muscle is responsible for compressing your stomach area, moving your organs closer to your spine and creating stability in your spine and pelvis (which can reduce pain).
 And there’s a bonus benefit: A strong, firing transverse abdominus makes your waist smaller.